Bisimulations for Delimited-Control Operators

 In our study of the behavioral theory of a calculus with \shiftId{} and \resetId{}, we consider two semantics: the original one, where terms are executed within an outermost \resetId{}, and the relaxed one, where this requirement is lifted.
 For each, we define a contextual equivalence (respectively $\ctxequivp$ and $\ctxequiv$), that we try to characterize with different kinds of bisimilarities (normal-form $\nfbisim$, $\rbisim$, $\onfbisim$, applicative~$\appbisim$, and environmental $\envbisim$, $\envbisimp$).
 We also compare our relations to CPS equivalence~$\cpsequiv$, a relation which equates terms with $\beta\eta$-equivalent CPS translations.
 We summarize in Figure~\ref{f:conclusion} the relationships between these relations.

 Normal-form bisimulation arguably leads to the simplest equivalence proofs in most cases; by essence, the lack of quantifications on testing entities in its definition leads to simpler proof obligations.
 More importantly, it benefits from up-to techniques which manipulate contexts, which is of prime importance in a calculus where context capture is part of the semantics.
 Environmental bisimilarity also allows for such context manipulating up-to techniques, albeit in a less general form.
-As a result, proving that Turing's fixed-point combinator is bisimilar to its \shiftId{}/\resetId{} variant can be done with a normal-form bisimulation up to with only three pairs (Example~\ref{ex:fixed-point-nf-utc}), while it requires an inductively defined candidate relation with environmental bisimulation (Example~\ref{ex:fixed-point-env-utc}).
+As a result, proving that Turing's fixed-point combinator is bisimilar to its \shiftId{}/\resetId{} variant can be done using up-to techniques for normal-form bisimilarity with only three pairs (Example~\ref{ex:fixed-point-nf-utc}), while it requires an inductively defined candidate relation with environmental bisimulation (Example~\ref{ex:fixed-point-env-utc}).
 The lack of such a powerful up-to technique for applicative bisimulation makes it clearly less tractable than the other styles, as witnessed by the proofs for Turing's combinator (Example~\ref{ex:fixed-point-app}), or for the~\AXbetaomega axiom (Proposition~\ref{p:omega-app} vs Propositions~\ref{p:omega-nf} and~\ref{p:omega-env}).

 However, normal-form bisimulation cannot be used to prove all equivalences, since its corresponding bisimilarity is not complete.
 It can be too discriminating to relate very simple terms, like those in Propositions~\ref{p:cex-stuck} and~\ref{p:cex-dupl}, even though refined normal-form bisimulation (Section~\ref{ss:refined}) can help.
 In contrast, applicative and environmental bisimilarities are complete, and can be used as alternatives when normal-form bisimulation fails.